-If you happen to be new to the series, please allow me to issue the usual reminder to check out the links at the bottom of the post to find out who made the cut, from 30 down to 19, as well as my lists from previous years too.
+If you felt so inclined, feel free to check out the links at the bottom of the post to find out who made my cut, from 30 down to 18, the ‘honourable mentions’ of 2021, as well as my lists from previous years too.

 Score Of Much Metal: 95%